-A study by Animal Cognition showed how hermit crabs could escape from their tanks by switching to a smaller shell that allowed them to climb and squeeze through the opening at the top.
+A study by Animal Cognition found that hermit crabs could escape their tanks by switching to smaller shells.
+This allowed them to climb and squeeze through the opening at the top.

-To illustrate that hermit crabs can problem solve, alternate shells were placed on the opposite side of the cage from the opening.
+To illustrate that hermit crabs can problem solve, alternate shells were placed on the opposite side of the tank from the opening.

-The hermit crabs figured out that if they switched to an alternate shell, they could get back across the tank and escape out the top.
-For some of the hermit crabs, this process only took a few minutes; for others, it took up to a few hours.
+The hermit crabs figured out that if they switched to an alternate shell, they could get back across the tank and escape from the top.

-Hermit crabs will determine a way to escape if there’s an opening in the tank.
-Additionally, if the lid doesn’t lock on or sit tightly, hermit crabs can maneuver sufficiently to push the lid off the cage.
+Hermit crabs can determine a way to escape if there’s an opening.
+Additionally, if the lid doesn’t lock on or sit tightly, hermit crabs can maneuver sufficiently to push the lid off.

-If there aren’t any gaps and it’s not possible a hermit crab pushed the lid off, then it might be that they escaped when you lifted an item out of the cage that it was able to latch onto without you noticing.
+If there are no gaps, and it’s impossible for a hermit crab to push the lid off, it could have escaped when you lifted an item from the tank.
+It likely latched onto the lid without you realizing it.

 Why Is My Hermit Crab Trying to Escape?

-Here are the reasons why hermit crabs may be trying to escape:
+Here are the reasons why hermit crabs may be attempting to escape:

-In the Animal Cognition study, the scientists placed each hermit crab in the tank, one at a time to entice them to escape.
+In the above study, scientists placed each hermit crab in the tank, one at a time, to entice them to escape.
 Not liking being isolated from other hermit crabs, they figured out a way to get away.

-This confirms that hermit crabs are social creatures that thrive when they live with others of their kind.
-To keep a hermit crab happy, ensure that it has the presence of others for companionship.
+This confirms that hermit crabs are social creatures that thrive among others of their kind.
+To keep a hermit crab happy, ensure that it has companionship.

 Hermit crabs love to explore their surroundings.
-If their tank doesn’t have anything for them to climb on or hide in, they may seek to escape because there’s nothing else to do.
+If their tank has nothing to climb on or hide in, they may seek to escape because there’s nothing else to do.

-Decorate their cage with things like small tree limbs and branches, plants, rocks of different sizes, shallow water ponds, and something for them to climb or hide inside of.
+Decorate their tank with things like small tree limbs and branches, plants, rocks of different sizes, shallow water ponds, and something for them to climb or hide inside.

-Even something as simple as taking a small plastic container, cutting a door out of it, and placing it upside down in their cage would work well.
+Even something as simple as taking a small plastic container, cutting a door out of it, and placing it upside down in their tank would work well.

-Put some empty shells of different sizes and colors in the cage for them to try out, too.
+Put some empty shells of different sizes and colors in the tank for them to try out, too.

-If you have more than one hermit crab in the cage, it’s possible that the one trying to escape felt threatened by another.
+If you have more than one hermit crab in the tank, perhaps the one trying to escape felt threatened by another.
 Academia stated that hermit crabs have shell fights quite often.

-When one hermit crab decides it wants another hermit crab’s shell, fighting ensues and usually ends with the hermit crabs exchanging shells.
+Conflict ensues when one hermit crab decides it wants another’s shell and usually ends with them exchanging shells.
 This begins with shell wrapping.

-However, if one hermit crab doesn’t want to give up its shell or no longer feels safe being so close to the other hermit crab, it may attempt to escape.
+However, if one hermit crab doesn’t want to give up its shell or no longer feels safe being so close to the other, it may attempt to escape.

-If you notice an issue between two or more hermit crabs, removing the bully and placing it into a different cage with another companion might be a good idea.
+If you notice an issue between two or more hermit crabs, removing the bully and placing it into a different tank with another companion is recommended.

 Where Do Hermit Crabs Hide in A House?